 The fellow will be involved in all aspects of foodborne and waterborne disease outbreak investigations, including questionnaire development, questionnaire administration and data collection, creating databases, analyzing data, presenting findings, recommending control measures, and drafting final reports.
-The fellow will also learn to collaborate closely with federal and state partners, as well as other groups within DOHMH on these investigations.
+The fellow will also learn to collaborate closely with federal and state partners, as well as other groups within the NYC Health Department on these investigations.